 Breaking News Chat is the alert service that traders can’t get enough of.
 Two former financial analysts scour the Stock Market and news for stocks that could potentially spike and alert the room allowing you the chance to get in on the action.

-Check out the alert for SNES on November 15th:
+Check out the alert for ELOX on July 11th:

 This is a tool you’ll want in your trading toolbox.